Ju0x/palworldapi/README.md

 The `AdminPassword` is set in the Server Configuration. ([How to configure the Palworld Server](https://tech.palworldgame.com/settings-and-operation/configuration))

+The REST API must be activated on the server with the `RESTAPIEnabled=True` option.

 ## Examples

 You can find some examples [here](https://github.com/Ju0x/palworldapi/tree/main/examples)